GaryStack/MMR-V/README.md

 * *Confusability*: Carefully designed distractor annotation strategies to reduce model shortcuts.

 MMR-V consists of **317** videos and **1,257** tasks.
-All videos and tasks have been manually reviewed to ensure quality and diversity.
+All videos and tasks have been manually reviewed to ensure quality and diversity, aiming to closely reflect real-world scenarios.

 ## 🎬 MMR-V Task Examples